 It can be easy to picture the body’s fight against cancer as little more than a comic book brawl.
 You have the good guys on one side — go, immune cells! — squaring off against villainous cancer on the other.

 Cancer is maddeningly complex, and its interplay with the immune system involves a huge cast of cells and much chemical chatter.
 But scientists at Fred Hutchinson Cancer Research Center want to make studying that complex network significantly easier and cheaper.

 Meet Infinity Flow.
 It is free software designed to enhance a popular method of single-cell analysis.
-The Fred Hutch team described the Infinity Flow method and open-source computational toolkit in a new paper posted to the preprint server bioRxiv.
+The Fred Hutch team described the Infinity Flow method and open-source computational toolkit in a new paper in the journal Science Advances.

 Single-cell analysis helps scientists explore the immune system’s vast, decentralized army.
 These powerful tools help identify which cells are doing what.
 They are yielding new insights into how the immune system interacts with diseases like cancer — insights that could one day help improve treatments.

 Infinity Flow uses machine learning to greatly increase the number of proteins scientists can hunt for on the surface of cells.
 Those proteins help scientists classify individual cells and identify what they’re doing.

 “It’s very hard to measure proteins at the single-cell level,” said Dr. Etienne Becht, the paper’s lead author and a researcher on the teams of Drs.
 Raphael Gottardo and Evan Newell.
 “But if you want to study immune cells, you want to measure proteins.
 And the more the better, because they allow you to define cell types and functions.”